ArmaKeoN/GMapsAzureIntegration/README.md

 4. **Generate New API Key**:
     - Create a new Google Maps API key and store it temporarily.

-5. **Retrieve New API Key**:
-    - Extract the path and key string for the newly generated API key.

 6. **Store New API Key in Azure Key Vault**:
     - Authenticate with Azure and update the Azure Key Vault with the new API key.